 Helen Pretty - Co-Opted Governor - Term of office 13.02.15 - 12.02.19

 I have been a governor at Nunnery Wood Primary since February 2015.
 I live in Worcester and I am currently working as a School Improvement Adviser with Babcock Prime and previously with Worcestershire County Council.
 I am a trained and experienced teacher and school leader and my most recent school post was within the Worcester City cluster of primary schools.
-This role enabled me to worked closely with colleagues from Nunnery Wood Primary and other city schools in order to share effective practice and move forward developments in a collaborative and supportive way.
+This role enabled me to work closely with colleagues from Nunnery Wood Primary and other city schools in order to share effective practice and move forward developments in a collaborative and supportive way.

 My current advisory role and previous leadership roles within school have provided me with a specific interest and expertise in supporting and improving the outcomes of vulnerable groups of children, particularly those with special educational needs and those that are disadvantaged.